Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 5. Supplier qualification

-Suppliers in regulated industries often need to be pre-qualified and regularly audited.
-This means
+In regulated industries, suppliers often need to be qualified in advance and regularly re-evaluated.
+This includes:

-• Audits of suppliers by the company itself or by external auditors.
+• Supplier quality audits carried out by the company itself or by external auditors

-• Continuous monitoring of supplier performance and compliance with quality standards.
+• Continuous monitoring of supplier performance and adherence to quality standards

 6. Regular quality audits and inspections

 Companies in regulated industries are subject to regular quality audits by regulatory authorities or internal quality teams.
-Warehouse receiving is a key point, as errors here can jeopardize the entire production.
+Warehouse receiving is a critical control point, since errors at this stage can compromise the entire production process.

 7. IT and data systems

-Many regulated industries use specialized IT systems such as ERP (Enterprise Resource Planning) or LIMS (Laboratory Information and Management Systems) to efficiently manage warehouse receiving.
-These systems must be able to meet stringent data integrity, traceability and reporting requirements.
+Many regulated industries use specialized IT systems such as ERP (Enterprise Resource Planning) or LIMS (Laboratory Information Management Systems) to manage warehouse receiving efficiently.
+These systems must be capable of meeting strict requirements for data integrity, traceability, and reporting.

 Mockup der verschiedenen Yaveon Whitepaper

-What role does an ERP system play for warehouse receiving?
+What role does an ERP system play in warehouse receiving?

-What role do audits play for warehouse receiving?
+What role do audits play in warehouse receiving?

-Quality audits are carried out in companies to ensure that specified processes run continuously and correctly.
-To ensure this, the various processes in warehouse receiving must run correctly and be fully documented.
-Conversely, internal quality audits help companies to improve their own processes.
-For example, auditing their own suppliers reveals opportunities for improvement, which in turn speeds up and facilitates warehouse receiving.
+Quality audits in companies ensure that defined processes run consistently and correctly.
+To achieve this, the correct execution and complete documentation of warehouse receiving processes must be guaranteed.
+At the same time, internal audits help companies improve their own processes.
+For example, when auditing suppliers, potential improvements can be identified that accelerate and simplify warehouse receiving.

-• Lot tracking: Batch management is a central feature of Yaveon 365, assigning each shipment to a batch that is tracked throughout the production process.
-This enables a seamless lot tracking of goods from warehouse receiving to the final product.
+• Lot tracking: Batch management is a core function of Yaveon 365.
+Each delivery is assigned to a batch that can be tracked throughout the entire production process.
+This enables complete lot tracking of goods from warehouse receiving all the way to the finished product.

-• Automated quality control: Inspections and quality controls can be triggered automatically upon warehouse receiving.
-Depending on the warehouse receiving conditions and the supplier, specific inspection plans can be activated to check the quality of incoming goods.
+• Automated quality control: At the warehouse receiving stage, automated tests and quality inspections can be triggered.
+Depending on the conditions of the delivery and the supplier, specific inspection plans can be activated to ensure incoming goods meet defined quality standards.

-• Integration with suppliers: The system enables close integration with suppliers.
-Incoming shipments can be immediately matched with the associated purchase orders and supplier contracts, reducing errors and ensuring faster processing in warehouse receiving.
+• Supplier integration: The system enables close integration with suppliers.
+Incoming deliveries are automatically matched with the corresponding purchase orders and supplier contracts, reducing errors and ensuring faster processing during warehouse receiving.

-• Document management: All important documents, such as delivery bills and test reports, can be managed and archived directly in the system.
-This makes it easier to work in a paperless environment and ensures that the required information is always available.
+• Document management: All relevant documents – such as delivery notes and inspection reports – can be stored and managed directly in the system.
+This facilitates a paperless workflow and ensures that required information is always available.

-• Real-time stock updating: Once warehouse receiving has been entered into the system, stock levels are updated in real time.
-This ensures that stock levels are always up to date, providing transparency and accurate inventory management.
+• Real-time inventory updates: Once warehouse receiving is recorded in the system, stock levels are updated in real time.
+This guarantees that inventory is always accurate and transparent.

-• Notifications and workflows: Yaveon 365 allows workflows and notifications to be set up.
-For example, automatic notifications can be sent to the quality department or to purchasing when certain conditions (e.g. quality defects) occur.
+• Notifications and workflows: Yaveon 365 allows you to configure workflows and notifications.
+For example, automatic alerts can be sent to the quality department or purchasing team if specific conditions occur, such as detected quality issues.

-• Compliance and legal requirements: The system supports compliance with industry regulations and legal requirements.
-This is particularly important in regulated industries where strict guidelines apply to warehouse receiving.
+• Compliance with regulatory requirements: The system supports adherence to industry regulations and legal requirements – an essential factor in regulated industries where strict guidelines for warehouse receiving must be followed.

 To the solution